VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/items.md

 The dynamic kit has the following parameters:

-* **Item Name**В - a descriptive name of the dynamic kit.
+* **Item Name** - a descriptive name of the dynamic kit.
-* **Item Type**В - type from the drop-down list that defines item properties.
+* **Item Type** - type from the drop-down list that defines item properties.
-* **Can be purchased**В - elect this check box to allow this dynamic kit to be purchased.
+* **Can be purchased** - elect this check box to allow this dynamic kit to be purchased.
-* **Store visible**В - select this check box to let this dynamic kit appear in the store.
+* **Store visible** - select this check box to let this dynamic kit appear in the store.
 * **Min.
-Quantity**В - minimum quantity of dynamic kits that must be ordered by a customer.
+Quantity** - minimum quantity of dynamic kits that must be ordered by a customer.
 * **Max.
-Quantity**В - maximumВ quantity of dynamic kits that must be ordered by a customer.
+Quantity** - maximum quantity of dynamic kits that must be ordered by a customer.
-* **Tax Category**В - select tax category that will be applied for this dynamic kit.
+* **Tax Category** - select tax category that will be applied for this dynamic kit.
-* **Packaging**В - select an option of packaging for this dynamic kit.
+* **Packaging** - select an option of packaging for this dynamic kit.
-* **Availability**В - select an option when this dynamic kit will be available in the store.
+* **Availability** - select an option when this dynamic kit will be available in the store.
-* **Weight**В - enterВ weight for the dynamic kitВ displayed on the product page.
+* **Weight** - enter weight for the dynamic kit displayed on the product page.
-* **Track Inventory**В - select this check box in case you need to control this dynamic kit inventory and show it to customers.
+* **Track Inventory** - select this check box in case you need to control this dynamic kit inventory and show it to customers.

 To edit a dynamic kit double-click it in the catalog and make required modifications.